 What We Desire From God Has Already

 What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things? — Romans 8:31-32

-Please notice that where it talks about God giving us something in the 2 Peter passage, it is in the past tense.
-Also please take note of the fact that we have “escaped” — also past tense — “the corruption that is in the world through lust.”
+Please notice where it talks about God giving us something in this passage, it is in the past tense.
+Also please take note of the fact we have “escaped” — also past tense — “the corruption that is in the world through lust.”
 That means that, though we live in a corrupt and sinful world and struggle with our innately sinful flesh, we are not prisoners to their power.

 Finally, check out the words “all things” in both passages.
 How many things are excluded when using the word “all?”
 “All things” means precisely that: ALL things without exception.

 Faith considers that whatever God has promised is indeed an already-accomplished fact in the spirit realm through the finished work of the cross and that all we need to do is believe it despite:

 - Lies of the devil to the contrary

 - Advice to the contrary from carnally-minded human beings, well-meaning or otherwise

 - Reports of “experts” — both real and so-called — to the contrary